 - 3.)
 Work with your attorney to gather evidence.
 Evidence that is traditionally gathered for car accidents at the scene includes eye-witness accounts, photographs of the scene, and police/accident reports.
 Medical records, medical bills and financial documents can help to prove that the accident caused you real damages.

 - 4.)
 Refrain from accepting a quick settlement.
 If the defendant’s insurance company contacts you and offers you a quick settlement, do NOT simply accept it – even if it looks good.
 Insurance adjusters know that you may be in need of money to cover property damages and medical bills, and thus they may offer you a lower settlement than you are entitled to.
 Hold off until you have consulted with an attorney to estimate your claim’s true worth.

 Please note that you can still file for a personal injury claim even if the defendant does not face any criminal charges.

 Texas Laws That May Apply to Your DWI-Related Accident

 In the state of Texas, victims have two (2) years from the date of the accident to file a personal injury claim.
 This is known as the statute of limitations.

 In most cases, the incapacitation of drunk drivers is the sole cause of a collision.
 However, in the case that you may be partially at-fault, know that you may still be eligible for compensation.
 Texas is a modified comparative fault state which means you may still recover damages in an accident for which you held less than 50 percent at fault.

-The total amount of damages for which you are responsible for will be deducted from your total compensation.
-For example, if you contributed 25 percent to the accident and received $100,000 settlement, your total compensation will be reduced by $25,000 and you will receive $75,000.
+The total amount of damages for which you are responsible will be deducted from your total compensation.
+For example, if you contributed to 25 percent of the accident and received a $100,000 settlement, your total compensation will be reduced by $25,000, so you will receive $75,000.